 A melt-in-your-mouth buttery shortbread crust filled with a smooth caramel layer is what these salted caramel butter bars are all about.
 These rich caramel bars are everyone’s favorite!

 Table of Contents

 Sweet and Savory in Every Bar!

-Salted caramel butter bars are a combination of so many of our favorite flavors and textures in an easy dessert that everyone keeps eating past the time of being full.
-Trust me, it’s worth the amount of butter and sugar in every bite!
+Salted caramel butter bars are a combination of so many of our favorite flavors and textures in an easy dessert.
+Buttery like my ooey gooey butter cake with a caramel layer like carmelitas, trust me, it’s worth the amount of butter and sugar in every bite!

 These melt-in-your-mouth bars make an appearance all year round but come out full force after Halloween when I’ve got a ton of unwrapped caramels leftover.
-I use them for the caramel layer in both these bars and my ooey gooey carmelitas but when I don’t have a bag of caramel candy lying around, I whip up a quick salted caramel sauce instead.
+But when I don’t have a bag of caramel candy lying around, I whip up a quick salted caramel sauce instead.

 With just a few simple ingredients for the crust that doubles as a topping and a shortcut microwavable caramel sauce, this recipe couldn’t be easier.
 So do yourself a favor and double the batch!

 Why This Recipe Works